ArjunCodess/chemistrycheck/README.md

 3. **Comprehensive Dashboard**
    - View all your analyses in one place
+   - Visual identification of WhatsApp, Telegram, and Instagram analyses with colored platform icons
    - Detailed statistics and visualizations
    - Activity patterns (messages by hour, day, month)
    - Response time analysis